AbiodunAnalyst/Predictive-Analytics/README.md

 - ROC-AUC: **0.998**
 - Recall: **1.00**

-These results demonstrate exceptional predictive capability — in every optimised configuration, the model achieved **100% recall**, detecting all true failures, which is essential in high-risk predictive maintenance environments.
+These results demonstrate exceptional predictive capability in every optimised configuration, the model achieved **100% recall**, detecting all true failures, which is essential in high-risk predictive maintenance environments.
-Source: Performance results :contentReference[oaicite:5]{index=5}

 ---

 ## 🧩 5.
 Confusion Matrix Interpretation